 Nearly 6,000 people die annually in crashes involving a distracted driver and more than half a million are injured.
 This video covers a host of possible distractions drivers face and how to avoid them through planning and knowing how to handle everyday driving hazards on the job.
 Viewers are introduced to potentially dangerous situations and given information to minimize the risk.
 Good judgment, alertness and always obeying traffic laws are stressed as the basics of safe driving.

-For additional information, please contact NBWA Manager, Member Programs and Meetings Maggie Moreland at email@example.com or (800) 300-6417.
+For additional information, please contact NBWA's Manager of Member Programs and Meetings Jenna Sugg at firstname.lastname@example.org or (800) 300-6417.